Make (software): Use

 If no target is specified, Make updates the first target in the makefile which is often a phony target to perform the most commonly used action.

 Make skips build actions if the target file timestamp is after that of the source files.
 Doing so optimizes the build process by skipping actions when the target file is up-to-date, but sometimes updates are skipped erroneously due to file timestamp issues including restoring an older version of a source file, or when a network filesystem is a source of files and its clock or time zone is not synchronized with the machine running Make.
 Also, if a source file's timestamp is in the future, make repeatedly triggers unnecessary actions, causing longer build time.

 When Make starts, it uses the makefile specified on the command-line or if not specified, then uses the one found by via specific search rules.
 Generally, Make defaults to using the file in the working directory named Makefile.
 GNU Make searches for the first file matching: GNUmakefile, makefile, or Makefile.

 Make processes the options of the command-line based on the loaded makefile.

 Makefile

 The makefile language is partially declarative programming where end conditions are described but the order in which actions are to be taken is not.
-This type of programming can be confusing to programmers used to imperative programming.

 Makefiles can contain the following constructs: